 The Regulatory Reality Nobody Talks About

 Here's where things get legally dicey for manufacturers who don't know what they're doing.
-FDA regulations require supplements to contain 100-120% of label claim throughout the entire shelf life.
+FDA requires supplements to contain 100–120% of label claim throughout the entire shelf life.
 Not at manufacturing.
 Not at six months.
 At expiration.

-For gummies, this creates headaches that tablets don't face.
-Your stability testing needs to account for moisture migration.
-You need data at multiple time points-zero, three, six, twelve, eighteen, twenty-four months.
-You need both real-time and accelerated aging studies.
-You need to test under different storage conditions.
+For gummies, this creates headaches tablets don't face.
+Stability testing must account for moisture migration.
+You need data at multiple time points — zero, three, six, twelve, eighteen, twenty-four months.
+Both real-time and accelerated aging studies.
+Testing under different storage conditions.

 I've seen plenty of brands fail audits because they didn't account for degradation curves when setting initial doses.
 A gummy that tests at 110% at manufacturing but drops to 85% at eighteen months?
-That's a compliance failure, regardless of what your marketing team promised on the label.
+That's a compliance failure, no matter what your marketing team promised on the label.

 The Money Problem That Forces Bad Decisions

 Let's address the elephant in the room: gummy manufacturing is expensive.
-We're talking 2-4x higher raw material costs per dose compared to tablets.
-Manufacturing takes longer-you've got cooking, molding, and curing stages.
-The equipment is specialized.
-Production and storage need climate control.
-Quality control reject rates run higher.
+We're talking 2–4x higher raw material costs per dose compared to tablets.
+Manufacturing takes longer — cooking, molding, curing stages.
+Specialized equipment.
+Climate control for production and storage.
+Higher reject rates.

 When you're squeezed on both space and budget, the temptation to cut corners becomes real.
-This is where manufacturer integrity separates the professionals from the pretenders.
+That's where manufacturer integrity separates the pros from the pretenders.

 How Some Manufacturers Game the System